HagayHaut/fractal-tree/README.md

 ## Using Recursion

 Recursion is a great tool for working with fractals, because it is essentially the programmatic version of a fractal, with the important distinction that recursion is equipped with a base case to the end the recursive call.
-Check out the function doing the heavy lifting:
+To learn more about recursion, check out my blog post [The 3 Rules For Writing A Recursive Function](https://scriptable.hashnode.dev/the-3-rules-for-writing-a-recursive-function).
+And finally, here is the function doing the heavy lifting:

 ```javascript
 function branch(len) {